This is how traffic tickets affect your insurance rate in Ontario

 Demerit points by themselves don’t raise your insurance rate.
 But once you reach nine to 14 points, you’re at risk of having your licence suspended — which will affect your insurance rate.

-Let’s quickly look at how suspensions affect your rate.
-According to our auto insurance quoter, if you’re a 35-year-old male who drives a 2022 Honda Civic LX in downtown Toronto and has a clean driving record, an insurance company is willing to give you a rate as low as 2,844 a year.
+According to our auto insurance quoter, assuming a driver who is a 35-year-old male who drives a 2024 Honda Civic LX in downtown Toronto and has a clean driving record, your lowest premiums will cost you $4,117 a year.

 This is what you’re really here for.
 We broke out the LowestRates.ca car insurance quoter and quickly ran some numbers based on violations.

-Before any tickets, he’ll pay $2,844 a year, based on the lowest quote found using our site.
+Assuming the same test driver as above, before any tickets, he’ll pay $4,117 a year, based on the lowest quote found using our site.

-Now let’s look at how traffic violations begin to change that.
+Now let’s look at how traffic violations begin to change that, based on the lowest ‘best quote’ found using our site as of January 2025.

 Minor tickets (like speeding under 45 km)